httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note: these are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format that strips trailing spaces from diagrams.

+Any HTTP field content identifiers MAY have the following parameters in specific circumstances.

+sf
+: A boolean flag indicating that the field value is to be canonicalized using strict encoding of the structured field value. {{http-header-structured}}

+key
+: A string parameter used to select a single member value from a dictionary structured field. {{http-header-dictionary}}

+absent
+: A boolean flag indicating that the field does not occur in the target message. {{http-header-absent}}

 ### Canonicalized Structured HTTP Fields {#http-header-structured}

 If value of the the HTTP field in question is a structured field ({{!RFC8941}}), the component identifier MAY include the `sf` parameter to indicate it is a known structured field.
 If this